nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 ---

 Recently I left my postdoc job and became a software developer.
-In this post I will share my experience and some random thoughts looking back.
+In this post I will share my experience and some thoughts looking back.

 ## background